 We give children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.
-We have quiet spaces for communication as well as areas where children can be loud and excited!
+We have quiet spaces for communication as well as our field where children can be loud and excited!
 At Bertrum House we actively encourage the use of Makaton and print signs to support all our children’s communication.

 Young children should be learning through active and interactive activities to develop their coordination, control and movement.
 We believe we offer this in an unparalleled way for a nursery in Balham – we have fantastic indoor and outdoor space where children can learn the importance of physical activity and make healthy choices.

 Personal, Social and Emotional Development

 This area of learning involves helping children to develop a positive sense of themselves and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.
 By splitting the children into classes within their year groups, the teaching staff can focus on activities that support their individual identity as well as establishing group routines.
 The nursery day is structured to allow for the year groups to mix and develop the children’s ability to empathise with children (and staff) outside of their immediate class.